Eliane Morissens: Conflict with the school board

-The school board claimed that Morissens' sexuality had nothing to do with her firing, rather it was because she had challenged her employer's authority over a promotion decision.
+The school board claimed that Morissens's sexuality had nothing to do with her firing, rather it was because she had challenged her employer's authority over a promotion decision.
 They specified that as a civil servant, her dismissal was acceptable because her criticisms of her superiors were unjustified and transferred her case to the local government council to appoint a review committee.
 Lesbians in Belgium began campaigning for her reinstatement.
 When she asked the Socialist Party, which had the majority on the local council, for their support, she was told by the party leadership that personally she had a right to express herself, but as a teacher she was legally required to be discreet.
 Both the party and the trade unions refused to support her, although later the trade union changed its position.

 After fifteen months with no decision, Morissens began a hunger strike in January 1982.
 She ended it thirty-eight days later when her health began to fail.
 Her hunger strike resulted in more than two thousand letters of support being sent from as far away as Japan.
 Members of the British and European Parliaments wrote to the Belgian premier to pressure a settlement of her case.
 The provincial appeals committee accepted the statement by the school board that her homosexuality was not a reason for her termination and upheld their decision.
 They allowed Morissens to collect her salary, BEF 57,000 per month (approximately US$1,800) for two years, but thereafter drastically reduced her pension allowance to BEF 20,000 per month (approximately US$400) based upon the scale for early retirement.